 Crossing The Friend Line

-‘Why don’t you want to be friends with Sam, he is such a nice boy?’
-‘No sorry, Ben can’t come over to play.
+‘Why don’t you want to be friends with Sam?
+He is such a nice boy?’
+‘No, sorry, Ben can’t come over to play.
 You know I think he plays rough.’
-Again, whilst a parent’s intention is to want the best for their child, what is being done here, is the parent calling the shots on who they deem ‘good enough’ for their child.
+Again, while a parent intends to want the best for their child, what is being done here, is the parent calling the shots on who they deem ‘good enough for their child.
 Introduce children to a friend’s little ones, yes.
-Absolutely mix with other familiar families, but the assumption that they will all get along and be best friends just because the parents are, shouldn’t be there.

 Are These Also Signs Of A Good Parent?

 All 5 signs can be helpful to children, to a point.
 For example, there comes a time when a parent’s insecurities need to take a back seat to allow children the capabilities to ensure the control of a parent doesn’t stunt their development.